UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 especially for options that take no argument.
 In this lesson we will stick with using the term *option*.

-Each part is separated by spaces: if you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which doesn't exist.
+Each part is separated by spaces.
+If you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which doesn't exist.
 Also, capitalization can be important.
 For example, `ls -s` will display the size of files and directories alongside the names,